da4ftso/websites-for-screensaver/README.md

  To use some cycles and some bandwidth to visualize data, or give your GPU a workout, or (hopefully) make you crack a smile.

+ These sites are chosen for their lack of interactivity - load it and let it run.

  All sites copyright their respective owners.
 No endorsement is implied or offered for anything on this page, it is for reference only.

 ## .savers